-From outside the Uconnect® Phone mode (e.g., from radio mode):

-- Press and hold the WW button for five seconds until the session begins, or, - Press the WYRbutton and say the "Voice Training," "System Training," or "Start Voice Training" command.
+• From outside the Uconnect® Phone mode (e.g., from radio mode), push and hold the (overbutton for five seconds until the session begins, or,

-You can either press the Uconnect® Phone button to restore the factory setting or repeat the words and phrases when prompted by the Uconnect® Phone.
+- Push the Webutton and say the "Voice Training," "System Training," or "Start Voice Training" command. - You can either push the Uconnect® Phone button to restore the factory setting or repeat the words and phrases when prompted by the Uconnect® Phone.
 For best results, the Voice Training session should be completed when the vehicle is parked with the engine running, all windows closed, and the blower fan switched off.